jacomoelLTU/sos-ngac/README.md

 To set the demo policy for this project and run a few tests, navigate to the ``sos-ngac-demo`` folder and execute the ``demo.sh`` script.

 ## InfluxDB configuration
+Enable HTTP communication in your influxDB config file and bind the port to its original address, leave the standard time formatting as is.

 The DB configuration can be deduced by looking at the [Resource Access Point Constants](https://github.com/esen96/sos-ngac/blob/master/sos-ngac/sos-ngac-resource-system/src/main/java/ai/aitia/sos_ngac/resource_system/rap/RAPConstants.java).

 In essence:
-* Create a root user with full priliveges, either with the same configuration as listed in the RAPConstants file, or with your own information, in which case you'll need to change some of the constant values.
+* Create a root user with full priliveges and the same configuration as listed in the RAPConstants file.
+Alternatively, you can create a superuser with your own information, in which case you'll need to change some of the constant values.

 * Create a database either with the same name as the one listed in the constants, or create one with another name and change the constant value.